Google Merchant Center Issues & Fixes: How to Resolve Feed Issues, Product-Level Errors, and Account-Level Disapprovals

 Website Needs Improvement

-• Missing essential pages (Privacy Policy, Terms of Service, Return Policy)
+- Missing essential legal pages or policies (Privacy Policy, Terms of Service, Return & Refund Policy)

 Quick Resolution Checklist:

-1. Add Essential Pages: Include About Us, Contact Us, Privacy Policy, Shipping, and Return Policy
+- Add Essential Pages: About Us, Contact Us, Privacy Policy, Terms of Service, Shipping Policy, and Return & Refund Policy.

-4. Update Product Information: Ensure consistency between your product feed and website
+- Update Product Information: Ensure consistency between your product feed and website.

-Missing or Incorrect Attributes [Size, Color, Gender, Age Group]
+Missing or Invalid Attributes [Size, Color, Gender, Age Group]

-Certain product categories, like apparel and accessories, require mandatory attributes to appear in Google Shopping.
-Missing these attributes leads to poor product feed quality and thus, reduced visibility.
+Certain product categories, like apparel and accessories, must include attributes such as gender, age group, and size.
+Missing these attributes leads to poor product feed quality and thus, reduced visibility on Google Shopping.

 How to Fix:

-2. Add Required Attributes: Include size, color, gender, and age group for apparel
+- Add Required Attributes: Submit size, color, gender, and age group for clothing/shoes.

-Impact: Reduced product visibility and limited performance in Shopping campaigns.
+Impact: Reduced product visibility and limited performance in Google Shopping.

 How to Fix:

-Incorrect shipping and tax settings prevent product listings and can lead to customer dissatisfaction during checkout.
+Incorrect shipping or Missing Shipping prevent product listings and can lead to customer dissatisfaction during checkout.

 How to Fix:

-1. For Shipping: Navigate to Shipping & Returns under the ‘Your Business’ section
+- For Shipping: Go to Shipping & Returns under the ‘Product and Store’ section in the navigation panel.

-3. Match Feed Currency: Ensure shipping settings match your feed’s currency
+- Match Feed Currency: Ensure account-level shipping settings match your feed’s currency.

-4. Set Appropriate Rates: Configure accurate shipping costs for all regions
+- Set Appropriate Rates: Configure accurate shipping costs for all regions along with handling and transit times.

-Please note: The shipping settings and tax settings in your merchant center should be the same as what you have set in your online store.
+Please note: The shipping settings in your merchant center should be the same as what you have set in your online store.

 Mismatched Value (Page Crawl) — [Price/Availability]